aMarCruz/rollup-plugin-cleanup/README.md

 With *cleanup*, you have:

-* Remotion of JavaScript through powerful filters (configurable)
+* Removal of JavaScript comments through powerful filters (configurable)
 * Empty lines compactation (configurable)
 * Remotion of trailing spaces
 * Normalization of line endings (Unix, Mac, or Windows)